Portrait and Research Interests

 I have written my Master's Paper on Dependency Grammar and the partly dependency-based Link Grammar.
 I am currently developing Pro3Gres: a robust, probabilistic parser for a Dependency Grammar.
 In winter 2003/2004 and winter 2005/2006 I am teaching Dependency Grammar Parsing.
 In winter 2006/2007/2014 I am teaching Parsing Technology.

-Both the English Seminar and the Institute of Computational Linguistics have a long tradition in Corpus Linguistics research.
+Both the English Seminar and the Department of Computational Linguistics have a long tradition in Corpus Linguistics research.
 I am a member of the Archer consortium.
 At the English Department, I am involved in the compilation of and web interface access to several corpora.
 In summer 2003, I teach a seminar on Corpus Linguistics.
 In summer 2006, I teach a colloquium on Corpus Linguistics.
 In spring 2008, I teach a lecture on Corpus Linguistics, together with Fabio Rinaldi.
 In spring 2008, I teach the workshop at the ICAME conference, together with Hans Martin Lehmann and Nelleke Oostdjik.
 In autumn 2012, I teach a BA seminar on Corpus Linguistics.

 BioMedical Parsing and Relation Finding